samuelotitiloye/Java-Journey/README.md

 # Java-Journey -> This repo tracks and documents my Java Learning Journey.
-The goal is to push every code exercise and challenges
-here so that I can look back and see my progress.
+The goal is to push every code exercise and challenges here so as to gauge my progress.

-for this challenge, here is the acceptance criteria :
+For this challenge, here is the acceptance criteria :

 Write a method isLeapYear with a parameter of type int named year.
 The parameter needs to be greater than or equal to 1 and less than or equal to 9999.